highcharts/node-export-server/README.md

 - `--dumpio`: Redirects browser process stdout and stderr to process.stdout and process.stderr (defaults to `false`).
 - `--slowMo`: Slows down Puppeteer operations by the specified number of milliseconds (defaults to `0`).
 - `--debuggingPort`: Specifies the debugging port (defaults to `9222`).
+- `--enableWs`: Enables or disables the WebSocket connection (defaults to `false`).
+- `--wsReconnect`: Controls whether or not to try reconnecting to the WebSocket server in case of a disconnect (defaults to `false`).
+- `--wsrejectUnauthorized`: Determines whether the client verifies the server's SSL/TLS certificate during the handshake process (defaults to `false`).
+- `--wsPingTimeout`: The timeout, in milliseconds, for the heartbeat mechanism between the client and server (defaults to `16000`).
+- `--wsReconnectInterval`: The interval, in milliseconds, for the reconnect attempt (defaults to `3000`).
+- `--wsReconnectAttempts`: The number of reconnect attempts before returning a connection error (defaults to `3`).
+- `--wsUrl`: The URL of the WebSocket server (defaults to ``).
+- `--wsSecret`: The secret used to create a JSON Web Token sent to the WebSocket server (defaults to ``).

 # HTTP Server